Occupying a massive patch of southeast Victoria, Gippsland is a region of incredible diversity and beauty.

 Just off the coast is a little gem called Raymond Island.
 Better yet, it’s a koala hotspot with a dedicated trail for gazing at these cute creatures.
 You can reach the island with ease via a regular ferry service that departs from Paynesville.

-This turf-munching region boasts plenty of fertile land, and so wineries are dotted throughout.
+This turf-munching region boasts plenty of fertile land, and so dozens of wineries are dotted throughout.
 Find cellar doors within easy reach of Inverloch to the west and Lakes Entrance to the east, and everywhere in between.
 Pinot noir and chardonnay lead the way.

 If you fancy a glass of liquid gold, you’re in luck.
 Check out one of the following: